-ASK: What would you say is the root problem with the Colossians heresy?
+7. What would you say is the root problem with the Colossians heresy?
 What drove the heretics to invent and follow their teachings?
-(Q7) The arrogant and self-righteous belief that salvation and sanctification must at least partly depend on people.

 Given the tenets of the Colossian heresy, it is no wonder Paul emphasized Christ's sufficiency so clearly in his epistle.
-And even though we aren't threatened by the Colossian heresy, we can benefit from Paul's clear teaching in that we can gain a better understanding of Christ's sufficiency for our salvation and sanctification.
+And even though you aren't threatened by the Colossian heresy, you can benefit from Paul's clear teaching in that you can gain a better understanding of Christ's sufficiency for your salvation and sanctification.